oracle-livelabs/goldengate/ggma-standard-reporting/data-replication-using-OBEY-script/data-replication-using-OBEY-script.md

    ![Output for check_replication_reporting_oby script](./images/check_repl_output.png " ")

+## Task 3: Check the Standard Reports in Oracle GoldenGate Microservices Web Interface

+The statistical reports that you viewed in Task 2 can also be viewed from the web interface.
+Following are the steps to access these reports from the web interface:

+1. Open a web browser and enter the URL of the Administration Service:

-## Task 3: Delete the Replication Environment
+## Task 4: Delete the Replication Environment

 After you check the reports, you can delete the data replication environment using the .
 This is required for testing the other scripts.